vtphan/carpo/README.md

 Carpo is a Jupyter-lab extension that supports in-class coding.
 It's designed to facilitate active learning in Data Science and Machine Learning courses.

-## Requirements
-* JupyterLab >= 3.0

-Instructors, teaching assistants and students must have JupyterLab installed on their computers.
+To use carpo, instructors, teaching assistants and students must first install JupyterLab (version 3.0 or later) on their computers.

 ## For students